2016 Bulgarian presidential election

 Presidential elections were held in Bulgaria on 6 November 2016, alongside a referendum on changes to the electoral system and political party funding.
 The second round was held on 13 November 2016, resulting in the victory of Rumen Radev.

 Electoral system

-The President of Bulgaria is elected using the two-round system.
-For the first time, voters were allowed to vote for none of the above.
+The president was elected using the two-round system.
+For the first time voters were allowed to vote for none of the above.

 Candidates

-The incumbent President, Rosen Plevneliev, announced in May 2016 that he would not be running for re-election.
+Incumbent president Rosen Plevneliev announced in May 2016 that he would not be running for re-election.